opf/openproject/docs/operations/migrating/packaged/postgresql-migration.md

 ```

-In the database installation screen, select `skip` now.
+In the database installation screen, make sure to select `skip`.
 Keep all other values the same by simply confirming them by pressing `enter` .

-After the configuration process has run through, your database will be running on PostgreSQL!
+After the configuration process has run through, your OpenProject installation will be running on PostgreSQL!